Procedures of the United States Congress: Joint sessions

 President Franklin Delano Roosevelt delivers his annual State of the Union speech to Congress in 1941.
 The annual speech is a custom re-established by President Woodrow Wilson.

 Joint sessions of the United States Congress occur on special occasions that require a concurrent resolution from both House and Senate.
 These sessions include the counting of electoral votes following a Presidential election and the President's State of the Union address.
 Other meetings of both House and Senate are called Joint Meetings of Congress, held after unanimous consent agreements to recess and meet.
 Meetings of Congress for Presidential Inaugurations may also be Joint Sessions, if both House and Senate are in session at the time, otherwise they are formal joint gatherings.

 At some time during the first two months of each session, the President customarily delivers the State of the Union Address, a speech in which he assesses the situation of the country and outlines his legislative proposals for the congressional session.
 The speech is modeled on the Speech from the Throne given by the British monarch, and is mandated by the Constitution of the United States—though it is not necessarily required to be delivered each year or in the customary manner.

 Thomas Jefferson discontinued the original practice of delivering the speech in person before both houses of Congress, deeming it too monarchical.
 Instead, Jefferson and his successors sent a written message to Congress each year.
-In 1913, President Woodrow Wilson reestablished the practice of personally attending to deliver the speech; few Presidents have deviated from this custom since.
+In 1913, President Woodrow Wilson reestablished the practice of personally attending to deliver the speech.
+Few Presidents have deviated from this custom since.

-Joint Sessions and Joint Meetings are traditionally presided over by the Speaker of the House except for the joint session to count electoral votes for President, when the Constitution requires the President of the Senate (the Vice President of the United States) to preside.
+Joint Sessions and Joint Meetings are traditionally presided over by the Speaker of the House.
+For the joint session to count electoral votes for President, the Constitution requires the President of the Senate (the Vice President of the United States) to preside.